XD-DENG/ECharts2Shiny/README.md

 ![](http://me.seekingqed.com/files/NOT_remove_for_ECharts2Shiny_repo_new.png)

-As a R package, *ECharts2Shiny* can help embed the interactive charts plotted by [*ECharts*](https://github.com/ecomfe/echarts) library into our *Shiny* application.
+As an R package, *ECharts2Shiny* can help embed the interactive charts plotted by [*ECharts*](https://github.com/ecomfe/echarts) library into our *Shiny* application.
 Currently, we can support

 - Pie charts
 - Line charts